Please click here for more information on our COVID Updates.

 Sealants cover the pits and fissures in teeth that are difficult to brush and therefore susceptible to decay.
 We recommend sealants as a safe, simple way to help your child avoid cavities, especially for molars, which are hardest to reach.

 Even children's sports involve contact, and we recommend mouthguards for children active in sports.
 If your little one plays baseball, soccer, or other sports, ask us about having a custom-fitted mouthguard made to protect his teeth, lips, cheeks, and gums.

 A large majority of children suck their thumbs or fingers as infants, and most grow out of it by the age of four, without causing any permanent damage to teeth.
 If your child continues sucking after permanent teeth erupt, or he sucks aggressively, let us know and we can check to see if any problems may arise from the habit.

-Book your child in for a free consultation with our child-friendly team at Styrt Orthodontics to create the foundations of a life-long smile.
+Book your child in for a free consultation with our child-friendly team at Dr. Paul J. Styrt, Specialists in Orthodontics & Pediatric Dentistry to create the foundations of a life-long smile.